 BJ and Richeille

-Formento + Formento are known for their inventive photography that explore themes of love, loss, longing and the burden of memory.
-Utilising staged scenes and desaturated colours, the eerie sensuality of their style reveals a fascination with fiction and reality, and with mood and texture, where a sense of place figures prominently.
-Whether they are shooting in America, Europe, Cuba, Mexico, India or Japan, they blend fervent passion for photography and film with a lasting love for one another.
+Formento + Formento are known for their inventive and stylized photography that explore themes of love, horror and humor, and the burden of memory.
+Utilising staged scenes, the eerie sensuality of their style reveals a fascination with fiction and reality, double edged allegories and underlying lyricism revealing discomfort and pleasure.

 Under the name Formento + Formento, Richeille Formento styles and art directs, while BJ Formento lights and photographs.
 The images are a mutual portrait - an exchange in which the artist’s individualities blur, leaving traces on each other.
 Together the duo has an enthralling ability to absorb the spirit of a time and place, creating cinematic photographs, with a vision that references the past but remains contemporary and highly original.